Mohamedlourd/test_rever_agent/Readme.md

 # REVER — AI Agent for Workflow Failure Resolution

+> **Note:** This prototype was built based on a general understanding of REVER's product, processes, and technology stack.
+All assumptions about workflows, infrastructure, and tooling are inferred from that general knowledge — no internal systems, real data, or proprietary information were accessed.

 ## The Problem

 REVER's return workflows are complex, multi-step processes that can run for days.
 A return journey involves validating an order, evaluating fraud risk, generating shipping labels, coordinating with carriers, waiting for warehouse inspection, and finally processing the refund.